NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/picking.md

 pick for normal and deep picking pickTerrain for terrain picking pickShapesInRegion for region picking
-For deep picking you set the World Window’s deepPicking property prior to calling the pick method.
+For deep picking you set the WorldWindow’s deepPicking property prior to calling the pick method.

 ### Pick Point and Pick Region

-The pick point and pick region are specified in screen coordinates, but coordinates relative to the World Window’s canvas.
+The pick point and pick region are specified in screen coordinates, but coordinates relative to the WorldWindow’s canvas.
 Those coordinates can be easily computed using the canvasCoodinates method of the WorldWindow object, as follows in this call to pick:

 ```javascript
 var pickList = wwd.pick(wwd.canvasCoordinates(x, y));